 The charge posting lag report measures turnaround time from DOS to charge posting.
-You should review the report to ensure charge posting TAT is consistent and within expectations.
-Results should be trended by provider/location/service line.
-If lags are outside expectations, investigation may be required to identify bottlenecks or inefficiencies in the process.
+You should review the report to ensure charge posting turnaround time is consistent and within expectations.
+Results should be trended by provider, location, andservice line.
+If lags are outside expectations, an investigation may be necessary to identify restrictions or inefficiencies in the process.

 A denials report provides denial trending by insurance carrier category and denial category.
 You should review denial trending to identify any unexpected increases in denial volume by denial category or carrier for further investigation.
-Review controllable denial categories (authorization, eligibility, coding, non-covered) to identify opportunities for process improvement and denial minimization.
+Also, review controllable denial categories (authorization, eligibility, coding, non-covered) to identify opportunities for process improvement and denial minimization.

-- This report helps monitor that open claims out to insurance are being worked on promptly.
+The AR follow up analysis report helps monitor that open claims out to insurance are being worked on promptly.
 Below are examples of AR follow up reports for 40+ and 60+ days.

 This report show # of vouchers and AR by aging for vouchers that have had claim notes applied during previous work efforts, but have not had a claim note applied in 40+ days.
 These claims should be isolated for collectors to work, re-status, and push the payer for resolution.